j88-yo/Storm-Engine-Texture-Tool/README_EN.md

 - mip-level generation;
 - replacing existing files;
 - creating copies when file names already exist;
-- calculating the total size of selected files before and after conversion.
+- calculating the total size of selected files before and after conversion;
+- remembering settings: after a successful conversion, the selected format, alpha state, and mip-level settings are saved separately for DDS and TGA.TX and applied the next time the window is opened.

 Conversion is supported for textures of any resolution up to 16384×16384.